Buddhism and Hinduism: Ātman

-The concept of Ātman was rejected by the Buddha.
-Terms like anatman (not-self) and shunyata (voidness) are at the core of all Buddhist traditions.
-The permanent transcendence of the belief in the separate existence of the self is integral to the enlightenment of an Arhat.
-The Buddha criticized conceiving theories even of a unitary soul or identity immanent in all things as unskillful.
-In fact, according to the Buddha's statement in Khandha Samyutta 47, all thoughts about self are necessarily, whether the thinker is aware of it or not, thoughts about the five aggregates or one of them.
+In many Buddhist sources the concept of ātman is rejected and critiqued in various ways.
+In its place, one finds terms like anātman (not-self) and shunyata (emptiness) which are widely accepted throughout Buddhism.
+In the early Buddhist texts, one finds the Buddha criticizing many theories of a self or ātman as unskillful and based on ignorance (avijja).
+In fact, according to the Buddha's statement in Khandha Samyutta no. 47, all thoughts about self are necessarily, whether the thinker is aware of it or not, thoughts about the five aggregates or one of them.
+As such, all these wrong views lead to suffering, since the aggregates are suffering (dukkha), and furthermore, any sense of craving for a permanent existence leads to rebirth in samsara.